Art for Cancer Wellness

 Elizabeth (Liz) Ahmann, ScD, RN, PCC, NBC-HWC

-Liz Ahmann is a registered nurse, credentialed health and wellness coach, and a multi-media artist, photographer, and trained SoulCollage® facilitator.
-A long-time quilter, fabric artist, and paper-crafter, she studies art at Prince Georges Community College and is a Professor of Health and Wellness Coaching at Maryland University of Integrative Health where she teaches a variety of coaching skills, including the use of intuitive collage and mindful coloring.
+Elizabeth (Liz) Ahmann, ScD, RN, PCC, NBC-HWC, is a registered nurse, credentialed health and wellness coach, and a multi-media artist, photographer, and trained SoulCollage® facilitator.
+A long-time quilter, fabric artist, and paper-crafter, she studies art at Prince George's Community College and is a Professor of Health and Wellness Coaching in Notre Dame of Maryland University's School of Integrative Health, where she teaches a variety of coaching skills, including the use of poetry, intuitive collage, and mindful coloring.
 She is also a cancer survivor who has used art as a support in her own journey.